FZJ-JSC/JUBE/docs/commandline.rst

    hide the progress bar animation (if you want to use *JUBE* inside a scripting environment)

 ``--include-path INCLUDE_PATH [INCLUDE_PATH ...]``
-   add additional include pathes where to search for include files
+   add additional include paths where to search for include files

 ``-a``, ``--analyse``
    run analyse after finishing run command